home-assistant/home-assistant.io/source/_integrations/dweet.markdown

     title: Configuration file
 ---

-The `dweet` integration makes it possible to transfer details collected with Home Assistant to [Dweet.io](https://dweet.io/) and visualize them with [freeboard.io](https://freeboard.io).
+The `dweet` {% term integration %} makes it possible to transfer details collected with Home Assistant to [Dweet.io](https://dweet.io/) and visualize them with [freeboard.io](https://freeboard.io).
 Keep in mind that your information will be public!

 <p class='img'>
   <img src='/images/screenshots/dweet-freeboard.png' />